Spectral Multifractality and Emergent Energyscales Across the Many-Body Localisation Transition

 Before delving into the specifics, let us describe the approach towards extracting the energyscales in a general setting.
 The class of models we will be working with can be described in terms of a Hamiltonian $(H)$ or a Floquet unitary $(U_F)$ of the form \eq{ H = H_\mathrm{loc} + \Gamma H_\mathrm{deloc};\quad U_F = e^{i H_\mathrm{loc}}e^{i \Gamma H_\mathrm{deloc}}\,, } where $H_\mathrm{(de)loc}$ favours (de)localisation and the relative strength of two terms, $\Gamma$, drives the MBLT.
 It is more convenient to work with Floquet models as all eigenstates are statistically equivalent and the density of quasienergies on the unit circle is uniform.
 Also, the finite-size effects in such models are arguably less severe~\cite{sierant2023stability,sierant2024manybody}.

 As a matter of convention, we denote the localised eigenstates of $e^{i H_\mathrm{loc}}$ as $\ket{I}$ with $e^{i H_\mathrm{loc}}\ket{I} = e^{i\theta_I}\ket{\theta_I}$, and the eigenstates of the full unitary as $\ket{\psi}$.
 The spectral decomposition of the eigenstate $\ket{\psi}$ is then defined as \eq{ D(\theta) = \sum_{I=1}^{\nh} |\braket{\psi|I}|^2\delta(\theta\textbf{}-\theta_I)\,. } In Fig.~\ref{fig:spectral-decomp}, we show illustrative examples of the decomposition in both the ergodic and MBL phases.
 While the global features of the decomposition are as one expects, the key point is, there is visible richer structure when the decomposition is viewed at finer energyscales.
 The decomposition at different energyscales is probed in the following way.
 We divide the quasienergies $\theta_I \in [0,2\pi)$ into segments of width $\omega$ and define a generalised $\omega$-dependent IPR as \eq{ \Ll_q(\omega) = \sum_{n=1}^{n_\mathrm{seg}}P_n^q(\omega)\,;\quad P_n(\omega)=\int_{(n-1)\omega}^{n\omega}d\theta~ D(\theta)\,, } where $n_\mathrm{seg} = 2\pi/\omega$ is the number of segments.
 Physically, the quantity $P_n(\omega)$ contains the total weight of the eigenstate inside the $n^{\rm th}$-segment and $\Ll_q(\omega)$ can be interpreted as a generalised IPR of these weights over all the segments.
 The limiting behaviours of $\mathcal{L}_q(\omega)$ can be deduced easily.
 For $\omega=2\pi$, there is only one segment with the entire weight of the normalised eigenstate in that one segment, such that, $\mathcal{L}_q(2\pi) = 1$.
-For $\omega \ll 2\pi/\nh$, each segment has at most one $\theta_I$ such that $\mathcal{L}_q(\omega\to 0) = \sum_I |\braket{\psi|I}|^{2q}\sim \nh^{-\tau_q}$ which is nothing but the standard IPR, $\mathcal{I}_q$, of the eigenstate with $\tau_q$ the fractal exponent.
-With the definition of $\Ll_q(\omega)$ in Eq.~\ref{eq:Lq} and its limiting behaviours at hand, let us discuss the broadbrush features on physical grounds, in both the ergodic and MBL phases.
+For $\omega \ll 2\pi/\nh$, each segment has at most one $\theta_I$ such that $\mathcal{L}_q(\omega\to 0) = \sum_I |\braket{\psi|I}|^{2q}\sim \nh^{-\tau_q}$ which is nothing but the standard IPR, $\mathcal{I}_q$, of the eigenstate with $\tau_q$ the fractal exponent. {Two brief remarks are in order here.
+First, note that the conventional IPR is only a limiting behaviour of ${\cal L}_q(\omega)$ with the latter containing much finer grained information not accessbily from ${\cal I}_q$ in any way.
+In fact, as we show shortly, it is not ${\cal L}_q(\omega)$ but energyscales that emerge from it that admit universal scaling near the MBLT.
+Second, the complex topology of Hilbert-space graphs means it is not amenable towards an explicit identification of the volumescales/lengthscales therein.
+However, the one-dimensional nature of the (quasi)energy space (see Fig.~\ref{fig:spectral-decomp}) makes ${\cal L}_q(\omega)$, as defined in Eq.~\ref{eq:Lq}, convenient for extracting underlying energyscales.}